 On average, adoption can take any where from three months to three years.
-It will also depend on the type of adoption you pursue.
+How long it takes will also depend on the type of adoption you pursue.

 Foster adoption can be a quick or long process depending on the child you hope to adopt.
 Of course, to adopt from the foster care system, you must first be a foster parent.
 After that, you are placed with a child or children.
 The first priority when a child is placed in foster care is to eventually reunite him/her with the parents.
 This may or may not be in the best interest of the child, depending on the circumstances.
 Often, there will be a time limit for when the birth parent can reunite with the child.
 You will have to wait until the parents’ rights have been terminated, either involuntarily or voluntarily.
 If a child has already had his/her parents’ rights terminated, then the wait may be considerably shorter to the adoption finalization.
 Speak with your adoption professional to determine the best route.